 Undergraduate Education-Non-Medical, Bachelor of Science

-The program emphasizes the experimental and laboratory aspects of Pharmacology and students learn both the whole animal and isolated tissue techniques as well as biochemical and chemical procedures.
-Skills that are stressed include the ability to search for information, design appropriate experiments, carry out experiments individually and as a member of a team, analyze data and, communicate and write effectively.
+The program emphasizes the experimental and laboratory aspects of pharmacology.
+Students learn both the whole animal and isolated tissue techniques as well as biochemical and chemical procedures.
+Skills that are stressed include the ability to search for information, design appropriate experiments, carry out experiments individually and as a member of a team, analyze data and communicate and write effectively.

 Students who wish to enter Pharmacology specializations need to have completed all prerequisites and obtained an average of greater than 75% in each of their first and second years.
 The program is competitive and admits a maximum of 24 students per year.
 In recent years, the academic average for admission has been at least 85% in both years 1 and 2.

 Applicants are assessed on their grades in years 1 and 2, and selected applicants will be interviewed by the Pharmacology Undergraduate Advisor.
 Preference is given to students who have completed all prerequisite courses and with at least a cumulative of 60 credits in the winter sessions of year 1 and 2.

 Please visit the Pharmacology section of the UBC Calendar www.calendar.ubc.ca for information about prerequisites and current courses.